openhab-scripters/openhab-helper-libraries/docs/_sources/Guides/Logging.rst.txt

         .. group-tab:: JavaScript

-            Decorators have not yet been created for the JavaScript helper libraries.
+            Decorators have not been created for the JavaScript helper libraries.

         .. group-tab:: Groovy

-            Decorators have not yet been created for the Groovy helper libraries.
+            Decorators have not been created for the Groovy helper libraries.

 core.log